kensanata/mastodon-archive/README.md

 ...
 ```

-All these people that never mentioned you: do you reallu want to
+All these people that never mentioned you: do you really want to
 follow them all?
-If so:
+If you don't, here's how to unfollow them:

 ```text
 $ mastodon-archive following --unfollow kensanata@dice.camp